Pearl Brewing Company: After Prohibition

 With the end of Prohibition, so too came the end of the Alamo Foods Company.
 The company went back to its prior name: San Antonio Brewing Association (1933–1952).
 Most believed beer production would quickly return to the levels before the 1920 ban.
 However, Pearl's hard times were not over yet.
 In 1933, the nation was still deep in the grips of the Great Depression.
 Although most of the public would have loved to enjoy a Pearl, the financial situation of most made buying beer an unaffordable luxury.
 Through her skillful management, Emma Koehler kept the brewery afloat through the Depression, selling beer to those who could afford it and continuing many of the business ventures that had carried the brewery through Prohibition.

 As the Great Depression ended in the United States, world affairs worsened and spun the globe toward World War II.
 After almost 26 years at the helm of the San Antonio Brewing Association, Emma Koehler decided it was time to relinquish the official title.
-Her “retirement” closed an amazing chapter in the brewery's history.
+Her “retirement” closed a chapter in the brewery's history.
 While it may not seem much these days, Emma's successful management role at Pearl was a breakthrough for its day.
 At a time when women's suffrage was still in its infancy and women did not yet have the right to vote, Emma Koehler led Texas’ largest brewery and one of the larger breweries in the nation.

 Emma did not fade quietly into the history books, however.
 For years after her retirement, she remained an important part of brewery operations.
 While she did not have voting powers with the San Antonio Brewing Association, she typically had the final word on all large deals or changes.
 Emma's successor depended on her heavily after the transition and during the brewery's changes to meet the effort of World War II.